dthaler/rats-endorsements-old/draft-dthaler-rats-endorsements.md

 the typical case, there could be multiple layers within it, such as a chip added to a hardware board potentially from a different vendor.

-A Trust Anchor Store, as discussed in {{ta-stores}} is a special case of state above, where the Reference State would be the set of trust anchors accepted (or rejected) by the Verifier, and the Current State would be a trust anchor used to sign Evidence or Endorsements.
+A Trust Anchor Store is a special case of state above, where the Reference State would be the set of trust anchors accepted (or rejected) by the Verifier, and the Current State would be a trust anchor used to sign Evidence or Endorsements.